Skip to content

 4. Select Save.

-If you need to cut off access to your API for a user, you can switch off the connection any time.
+If you need to cut off access to your API for a user, select the three dots menu and select Revoke authorization.

 Link to this section